Lara Spencer: Early life and education

+Career

 Following college, Spencer went into the NBC page program, where she would volunteer to work with other reporters in order to gain experience.
-From there, she landed a position at the CBS affiliate WDEF-TV in Chattanooga, Tennessee, where she "was literally a one-man band", serving as reporter, producer, editor, photographer and news van driver.
+From there, she landed a position at the CBS affiliate WDEF-TV in Chattanooga, Tennessee as a multimedia journalist shooting and producing her own stories.
 A year later, she joined News 12 Long Island.
-Two years later, she was anchoring the 3 a.m. newscast for WABC-TV.
-While there, she covered the TWA Flight 800 crash, which was considered her big break.
+Two years later, she began to anchor overnight news updates for WABC-TV.
+While there, she convened over coverage of the TWA Flight 800 crash, bringing her to the attention of national news executives.
 She then joined ABC's Good Morning America in 1999 as a national correspondent.

 Spencer married former CNNfn journalist David Haffenreffer on September 30, 2000, at St. Andrew's Dune Church in an Episcopal ceremony.
-The couple have two children, Kate (2004) and Duff (January 22, 2002).
 They lived in the Riverside section of Greenwich, Connecticut.
-In March 2015, the couple announced that they had separated and they were divorced in June 2015.
+The couple divorced in June 2015.

 In 2014, Spencer was named grand marshal at Penn State's homecoming.

 In 2017, she hosted the limited series People Icons.

 Spencer announced in January 2018 that she was engaged to New York tech entrepreneur Richard McVey.
 Spencer first met McVey after a mutual friend set them up on a blind date.
 He is the founder, chairman and CEO of MarketAxess, a publicly traded financial technology company.
 On September 1, 2018, Spencer and McVey married in an outdoor ceremony in Vail, Colorado.

 In 2018, People announced Spencer’s plans to leave her job as one of the co-anchors on Good Morning America to focus on her production company, DuffKat Media, and work on Good Morning America from behind the scenes in a lesser capacity.

 In 2019, Spencer was the guest picker on College GameDay for the Michigan vs. Penn State game.